How to create better Color Halftone effects in Photoshop

 The Destination Space option set to Working CMYK.

-Then if you go back to the Image menu and choose Mode, you’ll see that the image is now in the CMYK color mode.
+Go back to Image > Mode.
+You’ll see that the image is now in CMYK Color.

 We’re ready to apply the Color Halftone filter.